-There is more than enough to see in Tokyo itself to fill up a short itinerary, and if you stay in the capital, there are plenty of exciting side-trips you can undertake in a day.
+There is more than enough to see in Tokyo itself to fill up a short itinerary, and if you stay in the capital, there are plenty of exciting side trips you can undertake in a day.

-1. Tokyo, the Capital of Japan
+1. Tokyo, the Capital City of Japan

-The majority of first-timers to Japan make the country’s capital their primary destination, and with good reason.
+The majority of first-timers to Japan make the country’s capital their primary destination and with good reason.

-A visit to the bustling metropolis is a unique experience and offers travellers a wealth of iconic attractions to explore in Tokyo, as well as a heap of fun activities to keep kids entertained if visiting as a family.
+A visit to the bustling metropolis is a unique experience and offers travelers a wealth of iconic attractions to explore in Tokyo, as well as a heap of fun activities to keep kids entertained if visiting as a family.